 Yorkshire-born Steven Goulden studied at the Royal Welsh College of Music and Drama with John Mitchinson and Gerald Wragg.
-His ability was soon recognised and he was awarded the Dolan Evans Memorial Award for Most Promising Male Singer in his first year.
-More awards followed including the Laura Ashley Foundation Award, the Heber-Percy Scholarship, the BT Scholarship, the William Appleby Prize and a Royal Welsh College of Music and Drama Bursary.
-Steven continued his vocal performance studies at RWCMD at postgraduate level, graduating with distinction.
-He received further vocal coaching from noted tenors Nicolai Gedda and Dennis O’Neill, and also studied with ENO principal baritone Michael de Costa.
+He was awarded the Dolan Evans Memorial Award for Most Promising Male Singer in his first year; further awards soon followed including the Laura Ashley Foundation Award, the Heber-Percy Scholarship, the BT Scholarship, the William Appleby Prize and a Royal Welsh College of Music and Drama Bursary.
+Steven graduated with distinction and later received further vocal coaching from noted tenors Nicolai Gedda and Dennis O’Neill.
+He also studied with ENO principal baritone Michael de Costa.

 His operatic roles include Luigi (Il tabarro – Puccini), Nemorino (L’elisir d’amore – Donizetti), Captain Macheath (Britten’s realisation of The Beggar’s Opera), the title role in Britten’s Peter Grimes, Tamino (The Magic Flute – Mozart) and Vašek (The Bartered Bride – Smetana) for the Cardiff Festival.
 He also created the role of Sergeant Forbes in the premier of children’s opera Sam the Sparrow and the Coca-Cola Well written by Mervyn Burtch.

-Steven regularly guests as a soloist with choral and musical societies nationwide, including appearances with Birmingham Choral Society, Sheffield Chorale, Skipton Choral Society, Mountain Ash Choral Society, Peterborough Choral Society and Hereford Choral Society, and has performed with groups including Welsh Sinfonia and English Camerata Soloists.
+Steven regularly guests as a soloist with choral and musical societies nationwide, including appearances with Hereford Choral Society, the Sheffield Chorale, Churchdown Choral Society, Peterborough Choral Society and Hull Choral Union, and has performed with groups including Welsh Sinfonia, Hallé Orchestra and the English Camerata.
 He has appeared at Llandaff, St David’s, St Chad’s and Wells Cathedrals in works such as Bach’s Magnificat with John Lubbock, Mendelssohn’s Elijah and Hymn of Praise, Vaughan Williams’s Serenade to Music, Handel’s Messiah, Judas Maccabaeus, Israel in Egypt and Samson, Orff’s Carmina Burana, and Haydn’s Creation and Nelson Mass.

-In addition to oratorio work, Steven is a regular on the recital platform with repertoire ranging from Lieder, art song, opera and operetta to jazz and musical theatre.
-He has given a critically-acclaimed series of recitals with pianists Antony Saunders and Keith Swallow, and has performed at the Cheltenham and Southwark Festivals.
-Further performances have included an operatic evening at London’s famous Carlton Club and a series of open-air opera galas and Proms in the Park concerts.
+In addition to oratorio work, Steven is a regular on the recital platform with repertoire ranging from lieder, art song, opera and operetta to jazz and musical theatre.
+He has given a critically-acclaimed series of recitals with pianists Antony Saunders and Keith Swallow, and has performed at the Cheltenham, Lakeland, Jersey and Southwark Festivals.
+Other performances have included an operatic evening at London’s renowned Carlton Club and a series of open-air opera galas and Proms in the Park concerts.
 Current projects include a concert tour across northern cathedrals and a series of recitals to mark the centenary of the First World War.